adrianbostan/MCP39F511A-SMBus-Smart-Battery-Monitor/README.md

 Battery data reporting in **Mission Planner**
 ![enter image description here](https://raw.githubusercontent.com/catkiller007/MCP39F521-SMBUS-Battery-Monitor/main/Pictures/ardupilot_battery.png)
 ## Firmware
-The firmware it's currently under development, it is free to be improved, it support basic functions for SMBus communication with flight controller.
+The firmware it's currently under development and it is free to be improved.
+It supports basic functions for SMBus communication with flight controller.
 It is Arduino based and fully opensource.

 ## Supported commands